adamtornhill/code-maat/README.md

              -i, --min-coupling MIN-COUPLING        50       Minimum degree of coupling (in percentage) to consider -x, --max-coupling MAX-COUPLING        100      Maximum degree of coupling (in percentage) to consider -h, --help

+### Optional: specify an encoding

+By default, Code Maat expects your log files to be UTF-8.
+If you use another encoding, override the default with `--input-encoding`, for example `--input-encoding UTF-16BE`.

 #### Generating a summary